-For real OCO-2 v8 data, comparisons to TCCON for single-observation land nadir and ocean glint have errors of 1.0 and 0.8 ppm, respectively (Kulawik et al., 2019), meaning that the real errors are comparable to these simulated data.
-Real OCO-2 data has systematic error on the order of 0.5-0.6 ppm (Wunch et al., 2017; Kulawik et al., 2019).
-Correlated biased errors are seen in real OCO-2 data, with correlations in time, e.g. ~60 days (Kulawik et al., 2019), at small spatial scales, e.g. < 1 degree (Worden et al., 2016), and at medium spatial scales, e.g. 5-10 degrees (Kulawik et al., 2019).
-Although this dataset cannot probe a seasonally dependent bias, as it covers only 1 day of observations, it can be used to probe spatial patterns of the biases.
-However, note that probing very small spatial patterns will be difficult to see because of the small amount of data processed

-- 25 in comparison to real OCO-2.
-A plot showing the spatial pattern of retrieved minus true is shown in Fig. 2 panel (a), which shows a high bias near the equator and a low bias near the poles.
-Panel (b) of Fig. 2 shows the difference between true XCO2 and XCO2 with the OCO-2 averaging kernel.
-The overall spatial pattern in panel (a) is not affected by the application of the averaging kernel, which makes sense because the averaging kernel effect is ~0.2 ppm whereas the differences are on the order of 0.9 ppm.
-An analysis of the correlation scale length of (retrieved minus true) XCO2 finds a correlated error of 0.3 ppm and - 30 full-width half-maximum in the bias of ~3 degrees, which is similar to the correlated error of 0.4 ppm and scale length of ~5-10 degrees found in Kulawik et al., 2019.
-The simulated data has accurate meteorology (temperature, winds, etc.) that drive the simulated true states, but the cloud and aerosol spatial structures are not very accurate, so that the spatial scales are not expected to be identical between this simulated dataset and real OCO-2 data.
-This analysis shows that correlated biases exist in simulated data, and that simulated data is useful for exploring the characteristics and even more importantly, the cause of regional biases.
+For real OCO-2 v8 data, comparisons to TCCON for single-observation land nadir and ocean glint have errors of 1.0 and 0.8 ppm, respectively (Kulawik et al., 2019a), meaning that the real errors are comparable to these simulated data.
+Real OCO-2 data have a systematic error on the order of 0.5-0.6 ppm (Wunch et al., 2017; Kulawik et al., 2019a).
+Correlated biased errors are seen in real OCO-2 data, with correlations in time, e.g., $\sim 60\,\mathrm{d}$ (Kulawik et al., 2019a), at small spatial scales, e.g., < 1° (Worden et al., 2017), and at medium spatial scales, e.g., 5-10° (Kulawik et al., 2019a).
+Although this dataset cannot probe a seasonally dependent bias, as it covers only 1 d of observations, it can be used to probe spatial patterns of the biases.
+However, note that probing very small spatial patterns will be difficult to see because of the small number of data processed in comparison to real OCO-2.
+A plot showing the spatial pattern of retrieved minus true is shown in Fig. 2a, which shows a high bias near the Equator and a low bias near the poles.
+Figure 2b shows the difference between true XCO2 and XCO2 with the OCO-2 averaging kernel.
+The overall spatial pattern in panel (a) is not affected by the application of the averaging kernel, which makes sense because the averaging kernel effect is ~ 0.2 ppm, whereas the differences are on the order of 0.9 ppm.
+An analysis of the correlation scale length of (retrieved minus true) XCO2 finds a correlated error of 0.3 ppm and the full width at half maximum in the bias of $\sim 3^{\circ}$, which is similar to the correlated error of 0.4 ppm and scale length of $\sim 5-10^{\circ}$ found in Kulawik et al. (2019a).
+The simulated data have an accurate meteorology (temperature, winds, etc.) that drives the simulated true states, but the cloud and aerosol spatial structures are not very accurate, so that the spatial scales are not expected to be identical between this simulated dataset and real OCO-2 data.
+This analysis shows that correlated biases exist in simulated data and that simulated data are useful for exploring the characteristics and, even more importantly, the cause of regional biases.

-3 Validation of errors and non-linearity
+3 Validation of errors and nonlinearity

-In this section the different error components that were introduced in Section 2.1 are isolated as much as possible to evaluate each one separately.
-The Averaging Kernel and Jacobians, introduced in Section 2.1 are used as diagnostics.
-In addition, the linearity, or lack thereof, of the system is explored.
+In this section the different error components that were introduced in Sect.
+2.1 are isolated as much as possible to evaluate each one separately.
+The averaging kernel and Jacobians, in-